Flamifly/ReasonableRTF.Standard/README.md

+> [!WARNING]
+> This Project has been archived since the original Project support .NET Standard now.
+> Use https://github.com/FenPhoenix/ReasonableRTF/tree/main instead.
+This Project won't be maintained anymore.

 # ReasonableRTF - Fast RTF to Plain Text Converter 🚀

 A lightweight and performant C# library designed for rapidly converting **Rich Text Format (RTF)** files into **plain text**.